 - Shares exchanged into Class A shares from another share class so long as the exchange is into the same fund and was initiated at the discretion of Edward Jones.
 Edward Jones is responsible for any remaining CDSC due to the fund company, if applicable.
-Any future purchases are subject to the applicable sales charge as disclosed in the prospectus. - Exchanges from Class C shares to Class A shares of the same fund, generally, in the 84th month following the anniversary of the purchase date or earlier at the discretion of Edward Jones. - Purchases of Class 529-A shares through a rollover from either another education savings plan or a security used for qualified distributions. - Purchases of Class 529-A shares made for recontribution of refunded amounts.
+Any future purchases are subject to the applicable sales charge as disclosed in the prospectus. - Purchases of Class 529-A shares through a rollover from either another education savings plan or a security used for qualified distributions. - Purchases of Class 529-A shares made for recontribution of refunded amounts.

-CDSC Waivers on Class A and Class C shares available at Edward Jones
+CDSC Waivers on Class A shares available at Edward Jones